chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-parameters.md

 #### Pre-processing: Intensity normalization

 Intended for scaling the intensity of the image between 0-1.
-The parameters themselves are **scaling_param 1** and **scaling_param 2**.
+The parameters are **scaling_param 1** and **scaling_param 2**.
 These set the range from the **mean image intensity** to **normalised**.

-The mean image intensity is calculated for the image; then scaling_param 1 and 2 are substracted or added to the mean, setting a range that will be scaled from 0-1.
+The mean image intensity is calculated for the image; then scaling_param 1 and 2 are subtracted or added to the mean, setting a range that will be scaled from 0-1.

 ![Mean intensity and scaling_parameters of Allen Cell Segmenter](images/allencell-10.png)